synopse/mORMot2/src/core/README.md

 ### mormot.core.fpcx64mm

-A Multi-thread Friendly Memory Manager for FPC written in x86_64 assembly
+An (optional) Multi-thread Friendly Memory Manager for FPC written in x86_64 assembly
 - targetting Linux (and Windows) multi-threaded Services
 - only for FPC on the x86_64 target - use the RTL MM on Delphi or ARM
 - based on FastMM4 proven algorithms by Pierre le Riche